tkzv/OpenXCOM.Tools/README.md

 .NET 3.5 is required.

 Note that PckView is unable to save PCK files ... at present it is only a viewer.
+I'm slowly re-implementing its functionality, so the editing options may start to re-appear, but do *not* use it to edit your PCK's until this paragraph disappears.